camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 # Administrators

-Camunda BPM has no explicit concept of "administrator" beyond it being a user who has been granted all authorizations on all resources.
+Camunda Platform has no explicit concept of "administrator" beyond it being a user who has been granted all authorizations on all resources.

 ## The "camunda-admin" Group

-When downloading the Camunda BPM distribution, the invoice example application creates a group with id `camunda-admin` and grants all authorizations on all resources to this group.
+When downloading the Camunda Platform distribution, the invoice example application creates a group with id `camunda-admin` and grants all authorizations on all resources to this group.

 In absense of the demo application, this task is performed by the [Camunda Admin Web Application]({{< ref "/webapps/admin/user-management.md#initial-user-setup" >}}).
 If the Camunda webapplication is started for the first time and no user exists in the database, it asks you to perform the "initial setup".
 In this process, the `camunda-admin` group is created and granted all permissions on all resources.